guillermoamaral/Webside/README.md

 #### Prerequisites (for development)

 The following steps will demand both time and space, and are only intended to recreate the development environment in your local machine.
-In case you only want to use Webside to connect to some Smalltalk back-end, you can skip these steps and go directly to [Usage](./#usage).
+In case you only want to use Webside to connect to some Smalltalk backend, you can skip these steps and go directly to [Usage](./#usage).

 * npm